 • The analogy variable (the predictor) must contain synoptic information having indirect dependency with the local weather and the target predictand (often the precipitation).

 • The spatial window is the domain on which the analogy variable is considered.
-The ideal size of this area is one that maximizes useful information.
+The ideal size of this area is the one that maximizes useful information.

-• The temporal window is the hour of day at which the analogy variable is considered.
+• The temporal window is the hour, or a set of different hours in the day at which the analogy variable are considered.

 • The preselection, which is often a period of the year in which similar situations are being sought.
 Thus, only situations with a similar distribution of solar energy are compared [Lorenz (1969)].